 Before getting into the individual strategies themselves it is crucial that you understand that some strategies are ‘high frequency’ (i.e. they win often, but usually only pay small amounts) whereas others are ‘low frequency’ meaning they win less often but potentially pay out much higher amounts when they do win.

 It is important that this is understood, the fact is you will have both winners and looses as you trade and the profit you make will be across all games in which you participate (not just the individual games themselves).
 With this in mind, if you employ ‘high frequency’ strategies (e.g. lay the draw) you must be certain that when you do get losses (and you will get them) that over time they are more than covered by your winnings.
 This essentially means you should record all of your results and don’t try and fool yourself that you are winning when the results (longer term) show otherwise!

 There is also a matter of patience which comes into play with low frequency strategies (such as the ‘late goals’ strategy which is discussed later on).
 This can pay out very well when a late goal is achieved but on the flip side could see you easily waiting 10+ games before you see one (and taking all those small losses all the way up to said goal).
 Again, recording results and ensuring your plan works long term is key here!

-NB – Sorry to be a bore but this needs to be hammered home, make sure to record all of your trades and be sure you are winning money in the long-term before advancing on and increasing stakes – there is literally no point at all in fooling yourself when it comes to your own money (leave that for your wok expenses!).
+NB – Sorry to be a bore but this needs to be hammered home, make sure to record all of your trades and be sure that you are winning money in the long-term before advancing on and increasing stakes – there is literally no point at all in fooling yourself when it comes to your own money (leave that for your work expenses!).